Earthport/rest-api-docs/Guides/making requests.md

 **X-Rate-Limit-Reset:** the remaining window before the rate limit resets

 When the rate limit is applied the API will return status code HTTP 429 Too Many Requests.
 In which case you should wait 60 seconds before retrying.

+### Whitelisted IP addresses

+By default, your application can perform API calls from any IP address.
+By configuring whitelisted IP addresses for your application, you can control the source IP addresses for the API calls made by your application.
+In this case Earthport will reject any API calls made with your application credentials from any other IP address with an HTTP status code 401 Unauthorized.

+**Warning** - If you misconfigure whitelisted IP addresses, your application will be broken.

+Please note:-

+* IP addresses should use only IPv4 format e.g. 192.168.100.14
+* IP ranges should use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) e.g. 192.168.100.0/24 which would include 192.168.100.0 up to 192.168.100.255